This post was most recently updated on December 13th, 2020

 90% of these so-called colleges don’t have a hostel facility

-The agent you are applying through would never say that the particular college you are applying to, doesn’t have a hostel facility.
+The agent you are applying through would never say that the particular college you are applying to doesn’t have a hostel facility.

-I have seen students sitting desperately in front of the colleges with their bags and luggage because they were told that there will be an on-campus accommodation facility when they arrive, but in reality, there isn’t any.
+I have seen students sitting desperately in front of the colleges with their bags and luggage because they were told that there would be an on-campus accommodation facility when they arrive, but in reality, there isn’t any.

 Oh, poor kids.
 It’s so sad to see that.

 I have helped at least 10 students to find a place to stay because they were just sleeping on the park benches.